Sarah-Marion/sovereign-osint-toolkit/README.md

 ### The Colonial Algorithm Problem

 Most OSINT tools emerge from Western security paradigms that treat Global South data as extractive resources.
-This framework challenges that paradigm through the SGR Protocol: **Sovereignty, Guardianship, Reciprocity**.
+This framework challenges that paradigm through the Sovereign Framework: **Sovereignty, Guardianship, Reciprocity**.

 ### Kenyan-Focused Intelligence

-Unlike generic OSINT tools, SGR-OSINT understands that:
+Unlike generic OSINT tools, Sovereign OSINT Toolkit understands that:
 - Kenyan data requires Kenyan context
 - Nairobi is not Kansas—geopolitical realities differ
 - Our ethics are non-negotiable, not optional features